aaroneaton/better-yourls/readme.txt

 1. Easy to use with only 2 options.

 == Changelog ==

+= 2.0.0 =
+* Enhancement: complete refactor for better efficiency and less bugs

 = 1.0.5 =
 * Fixed: Fixed an issue preventing the shortlink from displaying for some URLS (see https://github.com/ChrisWiegman/Better-YOURLS/pull/1)